cyber-math/play-with-args-/README.md

 # play-with-args-
-Use *args to get multiple agruments to a defined function Defines a function called read which reads strings using *args function writes back the first letter of each given string that's it
+Use *args to get multiple agruments to a defined function Defines a function called read which reads strings using *args function.
+Writes back the first letter of each given string.
+That's it